Philip Barry: Writing career

 In 1927, a year after the birth of his second son, Jonathan Peter, Barry took his family to France.
 He lived in luxury on the Riviera for a year in a circle that included Scott and Zelda Fitzgerald, Gerald and Sara Murphy, Cole Porter, and Archibald MacLeish, and began work on two new plays.
 One of these plays, John, was not a success, lasting only several days.
 The plot dealt with events in the life of John the Baptist as he awaited the arrival of the Messiah.
 The writing was cited as being both grandiose and mundane, and the casting (with Yiddish actor Jacob Ben-Ami as John and British actress Constance Collier as Herodias) was strongly criticized.
 The second play, Paris Bound, a comedy about infidelity, opened a few weeks later and ran in New York for 234 performances.
 It became Barry's first major hit and, as it was picked up by theaters around the country, provided him with royalties for many years.
 Barry then strove to write a crowd-pleaser, Cock Robin (1928), with Elmer Rice, whom he had met on his European trip en route to Cannes.
 That play ran for only 100 performances.

 Holiday (1928), a comedy which ran for 230 performances, was far more popular with critics and audiences and is considered to be one of Barry's best depictions of an affluent American family and its confrontation with less convention-bound values.
 The New Yorker writer Brendan Gill called it "a kindly comedy, whose precepts are Barry's own."
-It was filmed twice, first in 1930, when it garnered an Academy Award nomination for actress Ann Harding, and then, notably, in a 1938 version by George Cukor starring Katharine Hepburn as the elder daughter of a stiff-necked wealthy businessman and Cary Grant as the younger daughter's quirky, charismatic suitor who has no plans, once he makes enough money to live happily, to spend his entire life on Wall Street making more.
+It was filmed twice, first in 1930, when it garnered an Academy Award nomination for actress Ann Harding, and then, notably, in a 1938 version by George Cukor starring Katharine Hepburn as the elder daughter of a stiff-necked wealthy businessman and Cary Grant as the younger daughter's quirky, charismatic suitor who plans to leave his job in finance for the titular event, a chance to figure out his true calling, rather spend his entire life on Wall Street.
 The play was revived on Broadway in 1973 and 1995 and often was performed in regional theaters through the late 20th century.